flightaware/tohil/TCLOBJECTS.md

 x.td_remove() removes an element from the dict.
 It's not an error to remove something that doesn't exist.

+td_remove can also accept a list of elements and in that case it will delete a hierarchy of subordinate namespaces.
+In the list case, if more than one element is specified in the list, it is an error if any of the keys don't exist.

 ### misc stuff